Merton's optimal investment problem with jump signals: Optimal Investment Strategy

 Dynamic programming suggests that this value function solves, in a suitable sense, the so called Hamilton-Jacobi-Bellman (HJB) equation.
 For the classical case of a predictable information structure, which is included in our framework by setting $Z\equiv0$, the HJB equation is well known as

-on $[0,T]\times\mathbb{R}^+$, with terminal condition $v(T,x)=U(x)$, $x\in\mathbb{R}^+$.
+on $[0,T]\times\mathbb{R}^+$, with terminal condition $v(T,x)=u(x)$, $x\in\mathbb{R}^+$.

-In order to understand how this is to be transformed when the investor can react to a signal that she receives, let us heuristically investigate when we can expect the martingale optimality principle to work, i.e., under what conditions the value process $V^\phi_t=v(t,X^{\phi}_t)$, $t \in [0,T]$, will form a super-martingale for arbitrary admissible strategies $\phi$ and a martingale for some (then optimal) strategy $\phi^* \in \Phi$.
+In order to understand how this is to be transformed when the investor can react to a signal that she receives, let us heuristically investigate when we can expect the martingale optimality principle to work, i.e., under what conditions the value process $V^\phi_t=v(t,X^{\phi}_t)$, $t \in [0,T]$, can be expected to be a super-martingale for arbitrary admissible strategies $\phi \in \mathcal{A}(Z)$ and a martingale for some (then optimal) strategy $\phi^* \in \mathcal{A}(Z)$.